 splunk add monitor /var/log/

-For more information on the CLI, including how to get command line help, see About the CLI in the Admin manual.
+For more information on the CLI, including how to get command line help, see About the CLI in the Admin Manual.

 You can configure the data input by adding key/value pairs to its stanza.
 You can set multiple settings in an input stanza.
 If you do not specify a value for a setting, Splunk Enterprise uses the default setting value.
 Default values for all settings in the inputs.conf file are in the inputs.conf configuration specification file.
 See the inputs.conf specification file in the Admin Manual.

-Example inputs.conf stanza
+Example inputs.conf configuration file stanza

 The following example configuration directs Splunk Enterprise to listen on TCP port 9995 for raw data from any remote host.
 Splunk Enterprise uses the DNS name of the remote host to set the host of the data.
 It assigns the source type

 [tcp://:9995] connection_host = dns sourcetype = log4j source = tcp:9995

 The topic for each data input describes the main attributes available for that input.
 See the inputs.conf specification file in the Admin Manual for the complete list of available attributes, including descriptions of the attributes and several examples.

-How Splunk Enterprise handles your data
+How handles your data